 - Limited Awareness: Some stakeholders may lack knowledge of advanced panel types and their benefits.

-- Environmental Exposure: Harsh UAE conditions (heat, sand, humidity) can degrade panels if not properly maintained.
+- Environmental Exposure: Harsh DUBAI conditions (heat, sand, humidity) can degrade panels if not properly maintained.

 Solutions